Beyond!: Synopsis

 A mysterious man buries three recently killed familiar aliens (Bi-Beast, a Skrull, and a Kree), the newest of many corpses in a huge graveyard.
 Meanwhile, on Earth, the fledgling hero Gravity, defeats Brushfire in a quick fight, then examines a teleportation device that takes him to outer space.
-He awakens, meeting Spider-Man, Medusa, Firebird, Wasp, Venom (Mac Gargan, formerly the Scorpion), Henry Pym, Kraven the Hunter (Alyosha Kravinoff), and the Hood.
-Shortly after, a being, apparently the Beyonder, appears and claims that if they slay their enemies, they will have rewards in a nod to the Secret Wars.
+He awakens, meeting Spider-Man, Medusa, Firebird, Wasp, Venom (Mac Gargan, formerly the Scorpion), Hank Pym, Kraven the Hunter (Alyosha Kravinoff), and the Hood.
+Shortly after, a being, apparently the Beyonder, appears and claims that if they slay their enemies, they will have rewards in a nod to "Secret Wars".
 Venom promptly attacks Spider-Man, impaling him and demanding his reward.
 As Spider-Man apparently dies, he mistakes Medusa for Mary Jane Watson.
 She then retaliates, and after a quick argument with the others, uses her hair to whip Venom.
 The sonic booms hitting his body cause him potentially fatal damage, and when the others distract her, Venom runs away, destroying the ship's controls.

 Gravity attempts to steer the ship but is unable to control it and it crashes into the planet below.
 Medusa protects the others, using her hair like an airbag, but she is injured in the leg.
 Pym uses a shrunken medpack in his pocket and tends to her injury, when a mysterious man named Michael appears.
 Pym pulls out a shrunken Quinjet, and Michael says that flying is a bad idea.
 The group disembarks, only to be pursued by Dragon Man, who destroys the new jet.
 Michael then morphs, revealed to be Deathlok, while Spider-Man gets up, apparently undeceased.

 Deathlok manages to overpower Dragon Man, with help from the remaining conscious heroes.
-Afterwards, Michael/Deathlok reveals that he has been here before, with a group consisting of Captain Marvel, Wonder Man, Darkhawk, Dracula, Terror, Coldblood and Sleepwalker.
+Afterwards, Michael/Deathlok reveals that he has been here before, with a group consisting of Captain Marvel, Wonder Man, Darkhawk, Dracula, Terror, Coldblood, and Sleepwalker.
 Michael agreed to stay on the planet so the other heroes could return home.
 Meanwhile, Kraven manages to find Spider-Man, who is doing well despite massive body damage, and tells Kraven that he needs to slay the others, so that he wins.
-Kraven realizes this isn't how Spider-Man would talk, and when the Hood shows up, and further damages the questionable hero, takes him to the group.
-"Spider-Man" reveals a major secret: he is really the Space Phantom.
+Kraven realizes this is not how Spider-Man would talk, and when the Hood shows up, and further damages the questionable hero, takes him to the group.
+"Spider-Man" reveals that he is really the Space Phantom.